lambda-science/MyoQuant/README.md

 # MyoQuant

-MyoQuant command line tool to quantifying pathological feature in histology images.
+MyoQuant is a command line tool to quantify pathological feature in histology images.
-It is built using CellPose, Stardist and custom models and image analysis techniques to automatically analyze myopathy histology images.
-An online demo with a web interface is availiable at [https://lbgi.fr/MyoQuant/](https://lbgi.fr/MyoQuant/).
+It is built using CellPose, Stardist, custom neural-network models and image analysis techniques to automatically analyze myopathy histology images.
+An online demo with a web interface is available at [https://lbgi.fr/MyoQuant/](https://lbgi.fr/MyoQuant/).

 ### **Warning:** This tool is still in alpha stage and might not work perfectly... yet.